Jameshunter1/Newsletter-App/README.md

 # Getting Started

-To get started with this project, simply clone the repository and open the index.html file in your web browser.
-No additional setup is required.
+To get started with this project, simply clone the repository, install the dependencies and run node app.js.

 # Features